Amazon Quest

 Iterative Design Process:

-Two design options were proposed for the ingress: a visually rich approach and a minimalistic design focused on performance and content prioritization.
-After receiving stakeholder feedback, we moved forward with the minimalistic option.
+After gathering generative information, two design options were proposed for the ingress.
+A stylistic approach and a minimalistic design focused on performance and content prioritization.
+Stakeholder feedback pushed priority toward the minimalistic design as P0, leaving the stylistic as P1.

-Two design options were proposed for the ingress: a visually rich approach and a minimalistic design focused on performance and content prioritization.
-After receiving stakeholder feedback, we moved forward with the minimalistic option.
+After gathering generative information, two design options were proposed for the ingress.
+A stylistic approach and a minimalistic design focused on performance and content prioritization.
+Stakeholder feedback pushed priority toward the minimalistic design as P0, leaving the stylistic as P1.

-Although we moved forward with the minimalistic option, I presented both iterative solutions aligned with TYP's modular design to address the global team's card placement and performance impact concerns.
-Adjustments, such as reducing card height, ensured global promotions remained visible above the fold to balance the campaign and overall Amazon business goals.
-These final options emerged from that collaborative process where minimalistic option was maintained as the main option:
+Adjustments, such as reducing card height, ensured global promotions remained visible above the fold to balance the campaign and overall business goals.
+For the sake of brevity, these were the final options that emerged from that collaborative process with the engineers:

 Results